singapore9/attack-service/README.md

     - all the endpoints you can see when start running this service on http://localhost/docs

     x.1.
-Has endpoint /status - it shows can server do attack or not (when #1 finished with fail, for example)
+Has an endpoint /status - it shows can server do attack or not (when #1 finished with fail, for example)

     x.2.
-Requests related to attacks return info about attack only if /status is OK.
+Requests related to the attacks return info about attack only if /status is OK.
 Otherwise, they return info from /status endpoint.

     x.3.
-Info about requests duration is saved during request time.
+Info about requests' duration is saved during request time.

 ## Running